casper-network/ceps/text/0033-crash-recovery.md

 Every creation of a unit or an endorsement will now involve storage - however, this seems unavoidable in that we need to store the knowledge of our activity in consensus in some permanent way.

+Also, there is a possibility that a node will crash after persisting the hash of a new unit in an era, but before gossiping it - such a situation would render it unable to sync in that era.
+However, such situations should be unlikely enough to not become a major problem.

 ## Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives